 Otras más polémicas son las de la Virgen María dando el pecho en el portal de Belén.

-Other more controversial ones are those of the Virgin Mary breast-feeding in Bethlehem's stable.
+Other more controversial ones are those of the Virgin Mary breastfeeding in the Nativity scene.Play Caption

 By the way, in Spanish, there is also a verb for breast-feeding, it's amamantar.
 So it's also correct to say la Virgen María amamantando en el portal de Belén (the Virgin Mary breast-feeding in Bethlehem's stable).